-There is rich algebraic theory underlying these anti-commutators (including a general formula for (2.6)) which feature in a separate publication (Singh 2015).
+There is rich algebraic theory underlying these operators (including a general formula for (2.6)) which feature in a separate publication (Singh 2015).
 In principle, however, the above rules can be verified by application of the chain rule.

-Remark 3 Note that, by definition (2.4),
+Remark 7 Note that, by definition (2.4),